briandrum/codes.forchagrin.com/_chapters/chapter-1149-wireless-telecommunications-facilities.md

     1. _(1)_ Upon receiving the completed application, the Planning and Zoning Commission shall hold a public hearing.
-Such application request shall be posted on the Municipality’s website at least thirty days prior to the date of the hearing.
+Such application request shall be posted on the Municipality's website at least thirty days prior to the date of the hearing.
 Notice of the hearing shall also be mailed, by first class mail, at least fifteen days before the hearing date, to owners of property within 300 feet of the subject property.
-The addresses of such owner shall be obtained from the addresses appearing on the County Auditor’s tax list or the County Treasurer’s mailing list.
+The addresses of such owner shall be obtained from the addresses appearing on the County Auditor's tax list or the County Treasurer's mailing list.
 The failure to mail notice to owners whose names do not appear on such lists, as well as the failure of delivery of such notice, shall not invalidate any subsequent Planning and Zoning Commission action.
 The mailed and website notification shall set forth the